saamur/ingsw2022-AM51/README.md

 <br>
 ## LINUX or WINDOWS
 ### Server
 To start the server, open a terminal and go to the directory in which you have saved the jar file.
-After doing it, run this command:<br>
+After doing it, run this command on the Command Prompt:<br>
 ```sh
 java -jar Eriantys-Linux-Windows.jar server
 ```